Due: Tuesday, January 27 at 5:00 pm

 6. Implement countdown clock

-To start the countdown, the user clicks the button.
-The clock starts counting down by seconds, continually refreshing the display to show the remaining minutes and seconds.
+When the user clicks the button, start the countdown.
+Continually refresh the display to show the count of minutes and seconds remaining.
 Confirm that the timer is calibrated correctly by observing that the clock is counting down at the right rate according to your watch or computer.

 This video shows countdown clock of 10-second duration:

 Mission accomplished!
-You have wired up a complex breadboard circuit, written two reusable library modules and a clock application, as well as developing a testing methodology.
+You have wired up a complex breadboard circuit, written two reusable library modules and a clock application, as well as developing an effective methodology for testing.
 Be sure to show off your spiffy new clock to your followers (but not to the TSA next time you pass through airport security…).

 Troubleshooting

-Here are some problems that have "bugged" students in the past, presented here to help you troubleshoot if your code isn't working:
+Here are some problems that have "bugged" students in the past, presented here to help you troubleshoot:

 Extension: Putting the G in GPIO

-The gpio and timer modules you have built can do so much more than turn on a led or read a button press.
-If you're eager to go further, consider this optional extension to explore additional input and output devices you can conect up to your GPIOs and further level up your clock.
-You'll add a new input device to set the countdown duration and a new output device for a fun alarm signal.
-We have a smattering of simple input and output devices that you can choose from.
-If you have access to different devices of your own that you want to try, come chat with us to see how it can work out.
+The gpio and timer modules you have built can do so much more than turn on a LED or read a button press.
+If you're eager to go further, consider this extension to explore other GPIO input and outputs.
+Level up your clock by adding a a new input device to set the countdown duration and a new output device for a fun alarm signal.
+Completing the full extension (both input and output) is worth 3 extension bonus credits.

 For your input device, we suggest a rotary encoder knob, 5-way directional switch, or membrane keypad.
 Each of these devices is composed of several buttons or button-like controls packaged together.

-Design a user interface for your chosen input device that allows the user to to set the countdown duration.
-The duration can only be set before the countdown has been started.
-While the user is setting the duration, the display should change in some fashion to show it is in "set" mode; perhaps by flashing or scrolling a banner message on the display?
+Design a user interface for your chosen input device that allows the user to set the duration before starting the countdown.
+Ideally, it supports both reliable and precise single-stepping and efficiently making a sweeping change.
+While the user is setting the duration, the display should change in some fashion to show it is in "set" mode; perhaps by flashing or scrolling?
 Strive for an interface design that is easy to learn, straightforward to use, and provides clear feedback.
 It can be challenging to build an interface with just a few buttons.
-(Looking at you, sign found posted at the light switch in HCI wing of Gates building.
-Oh, the irony)
+(Looking at you, sign found posted in HCI wing of Gates building.
+Oh, the irony…)

-When reading from an input device, you will notice that a single press/turn action may cause the value on the GPIO pin to fluctuate several times.
-This is due to characteristics of the physical mechanism causing the circuit to rapidly jitter between open and close multiple times before settling down.
-To address this issue, you should implement debouncing to discard those spurious events and process as a single event.
+When reading from an input device, you will notice that a single press/turn may cause the value on the GPIO pin to fluctuate more than once.
+This is due to the physical mechanism making and breaking contact several times in rapid succession before settling down into a stable open or closed state.
+To address this issue, you should implement software debouncing to discard these spurious rapid changes and process as a single event.
 When you observe the value has changed, follow-up with additional reads to confirm that value has stabilized.
 Your goal is to strike a good balance where your interface feels responsive, yet processing is not so quick that it generates unwanted extra events.

-For output devices, we have passive piezo buzzers, vibrating disc motors, or RGB LEDs.
-Simply turning on is not so thrilling, but using your timer and gpio modules to pulse these devices, i.e. turning on and off in specific patterns/timing, gives some cool effects!
-Pulsing the buzzer at particular frequencies produces a square-wave tone; you can play a little melody or create sci fi sound effects.
-You can control the vibrating disc to provide haptic feedback in patterns like those used by your cell phone or watch.
-Pulsing the RGB LED gives you control over full color spectrum and brightness, enabling your own light show.
+For output devices, we have passive piezo buzzers, vibrating disc motors, and RGB LEDs.
+While turning one of these on is not so thrilling, using your timer and gpio modules to pulse these devices, i.e. turning on and off in specific patterns/timing, gives some cool effects!
+Cycling the buzzer at a particular frequency produces a square-wave tone; you can play a little melody or create sci fi sound effects.
+Pulsing the vibrating disc in various patterns makes haptic feedback like those used by a cell phone or wearable.
+Selectively dimming the individual components of the RGB LED allows full color spectrum and brightness, enabling your own light show.
+Try a single output device or use two or three in combination!

-We have no rigid requirement for a specific fancy output – we just ask you to do something you find creative and fun.
+We have no rigid requirement for a specific fancy output – do something you find creative and fun.

 The extension follows the same workflow, edit files on the dev branch, make regular commits and pushes.
 When you have successfully completed the extension, tag with assign2-extension so we know you to grade your extension.